-10.2.5.
-Partial Period Calculations
+10.2.5 Partial Period Calculations

 In the year of acquisition or disposal of a PPE asset, an additional calculation complication arises-namely, how to deal with depreciation for only part of a year.
-This occurs often since plant assets are rarely purchased on the first day of a fiscal period.
-There are several items to consider when purchasing a PPE asset throughout the fiscal year.

-If the units-of- production method is being used to calculate depreciation expense, there isn't a problem to calculate depreciation expense, since depreciation expense will be based on the actual production in the partial period.
-However, for time-based methods, like straight line or diminishing balance, an adjustment to the calculation of depreciation will be required.
+If the units-of-production method is being used, this isn't really a problem, as the depreciation will be based on the actual production in the partial period.
+However, for time-based methods, like straight line or diminishing balance, an adjustment to the calculation will be required.